mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 }
 ```

-Let's take another look at the *log*, this time using *tail dash f*.
-I'm specifying the path to my *log file to the tail utility*, and I'm specifying the *dash f flag* to direct tail to follow this log.
+Let's take another look at the *log*, this time using *tail -f*.
+I'm specifying the path to my *log file to the tail utility*, and I'm specifying the *-f flag* to direct tail to follow this log.

 ```javascript
 tail -f /data/db/mongod.log